 Drug Paraphernalia: Possession, use, storage, or sale of drug paraphernalia or use of paraphernalia in connection with the use of illegal drugs.

 Drugs: Possession, use, manufacture, storage, distribution, or sale of illegal or controlled substances.
 Illegal drugs, as referred to in this policy, include drugs that are not legally obtainable, as well as drugs that are legally obtainable but are obtained or distributed illegally or used for illegal or unauthorized purposes.

-Failure to comply: Failure or refusal to cooperate with a reasonable request by a College official (or emergency response or law enforcement personnel) acting in good faith and within the scope of his/her duties, including but not limited to, failure to cease the prohibited conduct, failure to produce identification, failure to respond to judicial notification letters, or interference with or failure to cooperate with an investigation by the College, including any meetings or proceedings that occur.
+Failure to comply: Failure or refusal to cooperate with a reasonable request by a College official (or emergency response or law enforcement personnel) acting in good faith and within the scope of his/her duties, including but not limited to, failure to cease the prohibited conduct, failure to produce identification, failure to respond to student conduct notification letters, or interference with or failure to cooperate with an investigation by the College, including any meetings or proceedings that occur.

 Falsification: Providing false information to any College office or official or providing false information during a disciplinary proceeding.
 Fire Safety: Including, but not limited to the following:

 misuse of fire safety equipment (including but not limited to fire extinguishers, sprinkler system, etc.)

 tampering with or causing malfunction of a pull station